ActurialCapital/blocks/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ### Introduction

-`python-blocks` is a package designed to extend the functionality of `scikit-learn` by providing additional blocks for creating custom pipelines, easy-to-use base transformers, and useful decorators.
+`blocks` is a package designed to extend the functionality of `scikit-learn` by providing additional blocks for creating custom pipelines, easy-to-use base transformers, and useful decorators.
 This package aims to simplify the process of building and managing machine learning workflows in Python.

 The current version of the package offers: